 Daniel-in-Ma'chello-body: I don't have a sister, and if I did, I'd never let her go out with you.

 - Stargate Atlantis: In the season 5 premiere: Sheppard does this to the people coming to dig him and Ronon out from the rubble of Michael's collapsed base.
 First he asks if "Harris" is there, and when someone replies in the affirmative, Ronon remembers that Harris is on leave.
 Then Sheppard offers to buy the rescuers drinks when they get back, asking one if he prefers Duff Beer or Oprah Ale.
 From the rescuer's obliviousness to the fact that those are fictional beverages, Sheppard and Ronon conclude that their "rescuers" are really Michael's half-Wraith mooks.

 - The Middleman: The Middleman is being possessed by an evil genius.
 Ida, warned by Wendy, innocently asks if there's anything he needs from her before she goes home to her husband and children.
 The fake Middleman, not knowing that Ida is an android, doesn't suspect a thing.

-- Heroes: When Peter is controlling the body of Jesse, one of the Level 5 villains, Knox, his fellow escapee, catches him this way by asking "Jesse" if he can't wait to see his family in Detroit, when Jesse's family is from Vegas and he doesn't have any friends.
+- Heroes: When Peter is controlling the body of Jesse, one of the Level 5 villains, Knox, his fellow escapee, catches him this way by asking "Jesse" if he can't wait to see his family and friends in Detroit, when Jesse's family is from Vegas and he doesn't have any friends.